konflic/docker_and_kubernetes/3_Building_Custom_Images.md

 #### 2) Custom tag for docker image

+In order not to use only id to access the image, use -t flag to customize the name for your build

 1) Create Docker file
 2) cd to the root folder
 3) Execute in console: